-We recommend considering the inclusion of third parties, such as community groups, NGOs or the government (or a combination of these), to support scheme smallholders, communities and others in these communications, as appropriate and considering their production size and scale.
+Third parties such as community groups, NGOs or government may be considered for inclusion (or a combination of these), to support scheme smallholders, communities and others in these communications, as appropriate and considering their production size and scale.

-For 1.2.1: All levels of the operations will include contractors (e.g. those involved in security).
+For 1.2.1: All levels of the operations will include contractors (e.g., those involved in security).